 Configuring Linux Distros to Work with WSL2

 Once your device starts back up, you can start using WSL2 on your existing installed distros.
 Below you'll see a few steps to run through to configuring your existing Linux distros for WSL2.
+Open a PowerShell console and:

 - Once you have the list, copy the name of the distro you want to run with WSL2 and run